References to (60) Part II | 9.6: Jericho’s (Lost) Raziocinio & (16) Part I | 2.6: Jericho Raid.

 Jericho hesitantly accepted the gesture and rose to his feet.

 If everything was wrong, then the only way to make things right was by erasing all of that wrong.
-Right.
+Yes.
 Erase everything.
+Reset to what was right.
 That was justice.

 “If that’s what you think is right.”
 Talib nodded, smiling genially.
 “Whatever you do, partner, I’ll be on the ride with you.”